techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-realme-narzo-n53-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 - Make sure your iPhone is fully charged and carrying enough internal storage.
 - Incoming phone calls might interrupt the data transfer process in some ways.
 Hence, it’s best to turn the Airplane mode on both devices while the contacts are being migrated.
 - Don’t use both devices once the data transfer has started.
 - Lastly, create a backup file for your contact list.
 You never know what’s going to happen with the transfer.
 It’s best to be prepared to avoid data loss.
 Don’t worry.
-[Wondershare Dr.Fone](https://tools.techidaily.com/wondershare/drfone/android-backup-and-restore/)has a file backup feature that can help you a lot.
+[Wondershare Dr.Fone](https://tools.techidaily.com/wondershare/drfone/android-backup-and-restore/) has a file backup feature that can help you a lot.

 ## Conclusion